 A few months ago, we’d taken a short break in Ullswater and I’d got up early to watch the sunrise.
 On the way back to our hotel, I saw a couple of women taking a canoe onto the water and I was struck by how perfect and peaceful that must be.

-So, inspired by the Canoe Ladies, we spent the past few months kayak hunting.
+So, inspired by the Canoe Ladies, we spent a few months kayak hunting.
 It’s not as easy as I thought!
 Since lockdown, sales of affordable kayaks have (apparently) gone wild, and they’re sometimes hard to find in stock.
 We eventually found a decent sit-on top kayak at an amazing price at Costco (currently out of stock) and a second kayak was in stock at Shore.co.uk (it’s currently out of stock, but is similar to this one).

 Getting Kitted up for Kayaking

 We are total beginners to owning kayaks, but we have certainly paddled a few in our time.

 I’m a scout leader with a Sea Scout group, and we’ve taken multiple sea kayaking trips in California, paddling at sunset and exploring sea caves.
 With that in mind, I was quite confident about the sort of kayak we needed to buy, and the important accessories.

 Both our kayaks are sit-on top models.
 This means they’re quite fast, but importantly they’re very stable, virtually unsinkable and reasonably easy to get back on, if we DO manage to fall off.

 Alongside our kayaks, I made sure we had a throw line (this sort of rope can be a tow line, or used to secure a kayak), and a dry bag, so we could take a phone with us on the water.
 You’ll also need to make sure you have life jackets.
 Lastly, I decided kayak insurance was a good idea, in case a kayak gets bumped, or stolen.